oguzhandurmaz/NoMoreCats/README.md

 Android Application that prevents to see cat photos on screen.

  - Application will use TensorFlow Lite for Mobile for to detect cat photos.
+ - This project is for fun.
+I don't hate cats.